 The Picture Exchange Communication System® / PECS® has really changed our lives for the better.
-My son is almost four years old and I would class him as non-verbal.
+My son is almost four years old and he is non-verbal.
 Unfortunately we have seen a number of regressions in relation to speech.
 We have had periods when he has used a few single words but generally there is no speech.
-At 2.5 he was diagnosed with autism.
+At 2.5 he was diagnosed autistic.
 It was at 2 years old that we started to engage with speech and language as it was clear he was delayed.

-Our speech and language therapist was great (we were lucky).
+Our speech and language therapist was great.
 She explained that our son needed an alternative method of communication as it may be some time before his speech develops (assuming he will eventually speak).
-The two most commonly used methods for children with autism are PECS and Makaton:
+The two most commonly used methods for children with autism are PECS and Makaton.

 What is PECS® / Picture Exchange Communication System®?

 PECS is a functional communication system based on applied behaviour analysis (ABA).
 It is used for people with difficulties relating to speech and language.
 Pictures are exchanged with ‘communicative partners’ to request or comment on items / things.
-PECS teaches how to communicate needs and has six phases to teach functional communication.
+It teaches how to communicate needs and has six phases to develop functional communication.

 PECS has been in our lives now for 15 months, I’m not going to lie it has been really hard at times but it has made so much difference.
-The fact that my son can tell me what he wants and we have a method of communication that we both understand is invaluable.
+The fact that my son can tell me what he wants is invaluable.
+We have a method of communication we both understand.
 Throughout this post I will refer to the PECS student as ‘child’ this is simply because my experience has been with my child, many PECS students are adults.

-PECS is very simply using the exchange of pictures to communicate, having said that it there is a very specific process to follow in order to teach the method of functional communication.
+Very simply PECS is using the exchange of pictures to communicate.
+Having said that, there is a very specific process to follow in order to teach the method of functional communication.
 It is very easy to confuse visual aids and PECS but they are two very different things (we can talk about that in a minute).

-PECS is a very well established, evidence based method of teaching communication it includes teaching strategies with error correction, using the specific teaching method ensures you are setting a solid foundation for communication with the student /child.
+PECS is a very well established, evidence based method of teaching communication it includes teaching strategies with error correction.
+Using the specific teaching method ensures you are setting a solid foundation for communication with the child.
 At times I felt like most of the information on PECS was very much geared towards teachers and speech and language therapists.
 However stick with it and give yourself time, you don’t need to be an expert at the beginning.
-Hopefully you have a supportive speech and language therapist (that has done proper PECS training), focus on the first step and worry about the next stage when you get there.
+Hopefully you have a supportive speech and language therapist (that has done proper PECS training).
+Focus on the first step and worry about the next stage when you get there.

-If you have a non-verbal child that has autism (or is going through social communication difficulties) I strongly recommend using PECS and sticking with it, some days it will go well and other days it won’t but finding a communication method that works makes all the difference to you and your child.
-Don’t wait and see – get started, if you are considering PECS I imagine your child is ready, my son was 2 and a half when we started but I’m sure we could have started much earlier.
+If you have a non-verbal child that has autism (or is going through social communication difficulties) I strongly recommend using PECS.
+Stick with it, some days it will go well and other days it won’t.
+Finding a communication method that works makes all the difference to you and your child.
+Don’t wait and see – get started.
+If you are considering PECS I imagine your child is ready.
+My son was 2 and a half when we started but I’m sure we could have started much earlier.

 What are the six phases of PECs?